TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 14/John 14.19.md

 ---

-Yet a little while, and the world beholdeth me no more; but ye behold me: because I live, ye shall live also.
+Yet a little while, and the world will see me no more; but you will see me.
+Because I live, you will live also.